Biju Patnaik: Role in Indonesian independence

-Landing with DC-3
+Role in Indian independence

+Patnaik actively participated in the Quit India Movement and assisted prominent leaders such as Ram Manohar Lohia and Jayaprakash Narayan by secretly transporting them across the country.
+While in service, he developed an interest in nationalist politics and used air force transports to distribute nationalist literature among Indian troops, which British authorities regarded as subversive.
+He was imprisoned by the British authorities for flying unauthorized missions and distributing political leaflets in support of Indian independence.
+However Patnaik remained committed to fighting the Axis powers.

-Patnaik flew many sorties on his Dakota DC-3 from Delhi Safdarjung Airport on 27 October 1947, after the first Dakota DC-3 (Reg.
+Following India's independence in 1947, he played a key role in critical aviation operations.
+One of his most notable contributions was his involvement in airlifting troops to Kashmir during the early stages of the conflict in 1947, which was crucial in securing the region for India.
+Patnaik flew the first of many sorties on his Dakota DC-3 from Delhi Safdarjung Airport on 27 October 1947, after the first Dakota DC-3 (Reg.
 No: VP 905) flown by Wg.
 Cdr.
 KL Bhatia landed in Srinagar Airport early morning.
-He brought 17 soldiers of 1-Sikh regiment commanded by Lt.
+Which followed right after the signing of the Instrument of Accession by Maharaja Hari Singh on 26 October 1947.
+He brought 17 soldiers of 1st Sikh regiment commanded by Lt.
 Col. Dewan Ranjit Rai.
 He flew low on the airstrip twice to ensure that no raiders were around.
 Instructions from Prime Minister Nehru's office were clear: If the airport was taken over by the enemy, he was not to land.
-Taking a full circle the DC-3 flew ground level.
-The crew observed that the airstrip was empty.
-Nary a soul was in sight.
+Taking a full circle the DC-3 flew ground level, the crew observed that the airstrip was empty.
+No one was in sight.
 No opposing combatants were present at the airfield at that time.

-Politics in independent India
+Political career

 Patnaik has been described as supporting socialist and federalist principles.
 He advocated the equitable distribution of resources among Indian states, a position noted in his political speeches and writings.

-In 1946 Patnaik was elected uncontested to the Odisha Legislative Assembly from North Cuttack constituency.
-In 1952 and 1957 he won from Jagannathprasad and Surada, respectively.
-In 1960 he assumed the presidency of the state Congress.
-Under his leadership, the Congress Party won 82 of 140 seats and Patnaik (representing Chowdwar constituency) became the chief minister of Odisha on 23 June 1961 and remained in the position until 2 October 1963 when he resigned from the post under the Kamaraj Plan to revitalise the Congress party.
-He was the Chief Minister of Odisha at the age of 45.
+In 1946, Patnaik was elected uncontested to the Odisha Legislative Assembly from North Cuttack constituency.
+In 1952 and 1957, he won from Jagannathprasad and Surada, respectively.
+In 1960 he assumed the presidency of the Odisha Pradesh Congress Committee (state unit of the Congress Party).

+First tenure as chief minister (1961–1963)

+Patnaik, representing Chowdwar constituency, became chief minister of Odisha on 23 June 1961 at the age of 45 with the Indian National Congress winning 82 of 140 seats.
+During his tenure, he focused on industrialisation and infrastructure development, aiming to transform Odisha into a modern industrial state.
+Patnaik remained in the position until 2 October 1963, when he resigned from the post under the Kamaraj Plan to revitalise the Congress party.